eerojala/bloglist2020-frontend/README.md

 # bloglist2020-frontend
-front-end fo the bloglist web application created during fullstack open 2020
+front-end for the bloglist web application created during fullstack open 2020

 # What I (re-)learned - part 5
 ### Saving the token to localStorage